How to drive safely in floods

 Before getting into the car, use a mobile maps application and check local reports to see any potential hazards on your route.

 Some roads on your journey could be heavily flooded, posing a strong risk to yourself and your car, or even be closed.
 Clear diversions may be in place, though that may not always be the case — so you may need to plan an alternative route.

 It's worth having an emergency kit readily available in your car in the event you do become stranded while out in the flooded conditions.

 We'd recommend packing at least a high-visibility jacket, a breakdown warning triangle and a torch at the bare minimum.
 Additionally, packing snacks, warm clothing, jump leads, a supply of drinks and a pair of wellies could all come in handy.
 A decent music playlist can help pass the time, too.

 Have an emergency number stored in your phone

-Though in the age of the modern smartphones we always seem to be connected to the internet one way or another, there’s no guarantee of signal while out on the roads.
+Though in the age of modern smartphones we always seem to be connected to the internet one way or another, there's no guarantee of a signal while out on the roads.